 First things first, you can (and should ) bring in some snacks or even meals to Animal Kingdom.

 I ALWAYS recommend snacks for everyone that deals with an allergy or intollereance because, out of the 300 times I’ve eaten at Disney World in the last year, almost 1 in 50 meals was totally wrong and had to be remade, or I had to leave and find better food elsewhere.
+And for those of you wondering about other options, check out the Ultimate Beginner’s Guide to Food Allergies at Disney World!

 Luckily you’ve got the inside scoop (see below!) with the best eats BUT you’ve got to bring some snacks just in case you get the hungry grumbles and need some allergy safe food.